LBHackney-IT/api-standards/README.md

 }
 ```

-- requestReference - an identifier for the repair request made by the resident
+- reapirRequestReference - an identifier for the repair request made by the resident
 - workOrderReference - an identifier for the work to be done by a contractor
 - supplierReference - an identifier for the organisation who will carry out
   the work - e.g. the Hackney DLO